Registration

 College & Teacher Credits

-Penland students can receive college credit through Western Carolina University (WCU) through the procedure outlined below.
+Penland students can receive college credit through Western Carolina University (WCU).
+Click HERE for more information, including important dates.

 Arrival & Departure